 Fortunately, Time Doctor is the key to all your problems.

-Time Doctor is an employee-friendly productivity management tool that’s used by major firms such as Verizon and Ericsson as well as small enterprises like Thrive Market.
+Time Doctor is an employee-friendly productivity management tool and time tracking software used by major firms like RE/MAX and Ericsson, as well as by SMBs like Thrive Market.

 Here’s a quick look into some features of this smart employee performance management tool: